Panoramic view of Portland with buildings and Mount Hood in the background on a clear day.

 Multnomah Falls

-Vanessa M.: Visiting families will not want to miss Oregon's tallest waterfall, Multnomah Falls.
+Vanessa M. said: Visiting families will not want to miss Oregon's tallest waterfall, Multnomah Falls.
 The gorgeous 542-foot cascading waterfall can be seen from the bridge, which is a must-stop family photo opportunity.
 Choose from the moderate 2.2 mile hike or the challenging 5.4 mile loop.

 Cost: free